Brand names: Coumadin, Jantoven

 Initial dosage varies widely among patients; individualize dosage based on factors such as age, race, body weight, sex, genotype, concomitant drugs, and the specific indication being treated.

-The manufacturers state that usual initial dosage is 2–5 mg daily in patients whose CYP2C9 and VKORC1 genotypes are not known.
-For patients with known CYP2C9 and VKORC1 genotypes, the manufacturers suggest that initial dosage may be determined by expected maintenance dosages observed in clinical studies of patients with various combinations of these gene variants.
-(See Table.)
+For patients with known CYP2C9 and VKORC1 genotypes, the manufacturer suggests that initial dosage may be determined by expected maintenance dosages observed in clinical studies of patients with various combinations of these gene variants.
+(See Table 1.)

 CYP2C9 |